laurentopia/Learning-AI/README.md

 https://towardsdatascience.com/tensorflow-gpu-installation-made-easy-use-conda-instead-of-pip-52e5249374bc

 The summary:
-- download and check "add to PATH" miniconda https://repo.continuum.io/miniconda/Miniconda3-4.6.14-Windows-x86_64.exe or anaconda https://repo.anaconda.com/archive/Anaconda3-2019.03-Windows-x86_64.exe
+- install miniconda https://repo.continuum.io/miniconda/Miniconda3-4.6.14-Windows-x86_64.exe or anaconda https://repo.anaconda.com/archive/Anaconda3-2019.03-Windows-x86_64.exe
 - launch Anaconda Prompt
-- "conda create --name tf_gpu tensorflow-gpu"
+- `conda create --name tf_gpu tensorflow-gpu`
-- "conda activate tf_gpu"
+- `conda activate tf_gpu`
-- "conda install keras", "conda install matplotlib", "conda install pandas"
+- `conda install keras`, `conda install matplotlib`, `conda install pandas`
 - install Visual Code https://code.visualstudio.com/download
 - setup Visual Code
 	- create a folder and a test.py file
+	- launch `code` from conda
 	- open file with code from the context menu
 	- there will be a message on the left pane of code, accept to open the folder
 	- code will also suggest to install the python extension